-Cross Flatts park is the beating heart of the community.
-It is a place people can find enjoyment and respite away from the everyday challenges of inner-city living.
-And a vital resource for those that don’t have their own green space.
+Originally owned by Kirkstall Abbey and then bought by Leeds City Council in 1891, Cross Flatts park is the beating heart of the community.
+It is a place people can find enjoyment and relax.
+A vital resource for those that don’t have their own green space.

-- Cross Flatts Park, Beeston, Leeds, UKGoogle Map Directions
+- Cross Flatts Avenue, Beeston, Leeds LS11 7BQ, UKGoogle Map Directions

 - Avg Time Spent: 45 minutes